-Clarendon School has recently moved from Classroom Monitor to a bespoke version of the Arbor Assessment module to record teacher assessments of pupil progress at the Secondary Centre.
+Clarendon School continues to refine and develop the Arbor Assessment module to record teacher assessments of pupil progress at the Secondary Centre.
 The Primary Centre have developed their own recording system since so many differing assessments are required.
 Teachers record the small steps the pupils make and use these steps to build a bigger picture of the pupils' learning and achievements.
 Progress is recorded at least termly, and half termly in English and maths.
 Pupils also complete work each half term for their Golden Books, in which examples of assessed work are included as evidence of pupil progress.
-Teaching staff moderate their judgements internally each term for both English and Maths, and the school also takes part in external moderation meetings at least annually with other similar special schools to ensure consistency in the levelling of children's work.
-In addition to teacher assessments, each child completes standardised assessments annually in reading, spelling and maths.
+Teaching staff moderate their judgements internally each term for both English and maths, and the school also takes part in external moderation meetings at least annually with other similar special schools to ensure consistency in the levelling of children's work.
+In addition to teacher assessments, each child completes standardised assessments annually in reading, spelling and, at secondary, maths.